csokol/vraptor-migrations/README.md

 }
 ```

-Also, you need to have Session and SessionFactory (using your own Creator or even VRaptor's Hibernate plugin).
+Also, you need to have Session and SessionFactory as a Component (using your own Creator or even VRaptor's Hibernate plugin).

 # help